 - Connectivity;

 - Public areas;

-- Services;
+- -----Services;

 - Tourism;

 - Land reform & food security;

 - Residential;

-- Commercial;
+- -----Commercial;

 - Industrial;

-- Education;
+- -----Education;

-- Sport & recreation; and

-- Open space network.
+- ------ Open space network.

 6. OBJECTIVES AND STRATEGIES

 In order to allow the effective management and growth of urban and rural areas overhead spatial objectives and strategies was compiled for the Bergrivier Municipal area.
 Objectives and strategies were developed for the following urban planning principles: